-In its imagery, the installation cultivates an air of romantic mysticism and intimacy in today’s fast-paced culture.
-It is much of a living art form in itself that is activated by the imaginative force of the visual works of art, the sound installation, the growing and fading plants, and ultimately by the visitors who will locate their thoughts and energy inside this installation.
+Listening Garden cultivated an air of romantic mysticism and intimacy in today’s fast-paced culture.
+It was much of a living art form in itself that was activated by the imaginative force of the artists, the growing and fading plants, and ultimately by the visitors who located their thoughts and energy inside this garden.
 In the Listening Garden, ‘listening’ means ‘paying true attention’ to ourselves and our surroundings.
-The environment will allow new ideas and connections to develop and raise questions of what is nature and art.
-Listening Garden is a transformation of the art gallery into a place for rest without typical gallery limitations.
-The garden requires some attention and delicacy from the audience.
-In this respect, Listening Garden is also an indicator of social connection and codes of public behavior.
+The environment allowed new ideas and connections to develop and raised questions of what is means for us to connect.
+Furthermore, Listening Garden was a transformation of the art gallery into a place for rest, touch, feel, drink, smell, drink and listen without typical gallery limitations.
+The garden required some attention and delicacy from the audience.
+In this respect, Listening Garden was also an indicator of social connection and codes of public behavior.

 Listening Garden (天地에 귀를 기울이다), 2016

-Oppositional Harmonics - Sound Installation for Two Speakers
+Oppositional Harmonics - Sound Installation for Two Speakers, 2016

 Opposites by nature do not exist alone.
 The propagation of any sound wave is the compression and rarefraction of displaced air molecules.
 The periodic collective excitation of these molecules in vibrational motion, through space in entirely proportional and opposite directions until the force of power driving the sound wave decays, creates what we hear.
 The smallest fibers, nerves and membranes that make up our hearing apparatus sympathetically vibrate in phase with the displacement cycles of air molecules, as do the membranes of loudspeakers and microphones.
 Although, depending upon whether there is sound generation or audio reception, the phase of these vibrations may be inverted.
 In music, we abstract and transliterate the changing frequency of this molecular displacement as musical notes and formally arrange those notes into specific groupings known as scales.
 By doing so, the performance of music is a physical intervention to define the oppositional states of sound waves in an intentional manner, translating human expression to a dialogue between cognition and the physical laws of sound.
 Oppositional Harmonics - Sound Installation for Two Speakers is such an intentional intervention.
 Filtered through a singular principle, it is a discourse between myself, the space in which it is presented and the listener as it plays out over five weeks.
 By utilizing only two esoteric pentatonic scales dating back to the 11th century AD, Ryo and Ritsu, found in Shōmyō chanting among the Tendai and Shingon Buddhist schools, I created a series of musical works that attempt to define the oppositional tension of both the physical phenomena these scales create in the listener and the metaphysically suggestive qualities attributed to them.
 As they are perceived in a space that is itself an abstracted representation of something as equally present and non-existent, the Listening Garden, this tension is heightened.
 Named for the rivers that circumnavigate the mountain containing the monastery where these scales where first used, the Ryo and Ritsu rivers themselves are inversions of each other with one being calm and gentle while the other rushing and full of rapids.
 The Ryo and Ritsu scales are identical except for one note.
 In Shōmyō chanting, this one pivotal note evokes a plethora of physical and abstract references that involve contrary states.
 The duality of Yin and Yang are directly associated with the Ryo and Ritsu scales, with Ryo identified as Yin and Ritsu as Yang.
 One can extrapolate the vast dualities associated with these scales within the scope of Yin and Yang dichotomies to encompass the entirety of this philosophical approach, but, in working with these scales, I found myself instinctively drawn to their inherent sense of oneness.
 The scales do not exist alone but are inverted reflections.
 A coherency does not arise without an in-coherency.
 And while I almost exclusively compose music without any tonal restrictions, not from scales, and approach the entire spectrum of audible and inaudible frequencies as a means of shaping an instinct into a form of musical expression, finding myself "restricted" in this manner to five notes forced upon me an approach to composition I had basically abandoned.
 Atypically, I engaged less in the physics of sound as an approach to music creation and instead was drawn to explore the metaphysical history of these scales.
 In doing so, I began to associate each note with a mental state, an emotion or philosophical concept in an attempt to discover why these scales have been so codified over the course of time.
 The conclusions that are presented in this installation do not arrive at the same corollaries I read about in my research upon these scales and the chanting practices that utilizes them.
 In a sense they can easily be considered in opposition to them because of their appropriated, abstracted and transliterated genesis and my relative lack of social and cultural reference to them.
 Perhaps only in the exclusive use these five note scales did I touch upon their known histories.
 While it is neither coincidence nor without intent that these pentatonic scales and their five sole notes are considered analogous to the principles of the five elements (wood, fire, earth, metal and water) found in East Asian philosophies, that the length of the Listening Garden installation is five weeks and that I will be presenting a new piece each week over the course of the show.
 However, by the nature of oppositions, these musical works are an engagement that also extends beyond this context.
 Hear them as conversations in the Listening Garden developing between yourself, your environment and those about you.

-Sunset Sound Performance by Gregory Lenczycki and Friends (Photo: Tim Hsiung / Video: Teresa T. Pleman)
+Sunset Sound Performance (Photos by Tim Hsiung / Video by Teresa T. Pleman)